Packages

 Packages provide a means of sharing, extending, syncing, and updating Vale configurations.

-In the example above, Project 1 and 2 will have identical configurations (as inherited from the upstream package).
+In the example above, projects 1 and 2 will have identical configurations (as inherited from the upstream package).
 Any changes to the upstream package will propagate to both projects.

 A package is a .zip